 Childcare is provided year-round in the Block Room for children 6 years old and younger.

-The fall Sunday school program begins with the multigenerational Gathering of the Waters service on September 11, 2016, and concludes with the multigenerational Flower Communion on June 11, 2017.
-This year, our themes are UU identity and values in the fall, earth-based spirituality in the winter, and Judaism in the spring.
-Beginning January 8, the winter and spring will feature the following classes:
+The fall Sunday school program begins with the multigenerational Gathering of the Waters service on September 10, 2017, and concludes with the multigenerational Flower Communion in June of 2018.
+The theme of the Program for the 2017-2018 church year is UU Identity and Christianity.
+Starting September 17 and continuing through November 19, there will be the following classes:

 Infant and Preschool: Safe and fun playtime for our youngest children with Michael Green in the Blockroom.